icure/icure-medical-device-node-js-boilerplate-app-template/README.md

 - [ESLint](https://eslint.org/) as a code analyzer
 - [Prettier](https://prettier.io/) as a code formatter

-We chosed this set of technologies, because we consider them as the most efficient ones to work with.
+We chose this set of technologies, because we consider them as the most efficient ones to work with.
 Nonetheless, you can of course work with the technologies of your choices and still integrate the iCure MedTech Typescript SDK in your Node.JS server.